antsht/IInventory_Blazor/memory-bank/techContext.md

 - SignalR connection required
 - Use `IDbContextFactory` instead of scoped `DbContext`
 - `@rendermode InteractiveServer` required for interactivity
+- Components must implement `IDisposable` when using timers or `DotNetObjectReference`

 ### Browser Requirements
 - Modern browser with WebSocket support